UEFA reintegrates nine Super League clubs as Barca, Real Madrid and Juventus face punishment for holding out | Goal.com

-UEFA reintegrates nine Super League clubs as Barca, Real Madrid and Juventus face punishment for holding out
+Super League teams face financial penalties as all except Barca, Real Madrid and Juventus reaffirm commitment to UEFA

 Nine of the 12 Super League teams have confirmed their commitment to UEFA and renounced the plan to form a new competition, but face financial penalties from European football's governing body.